-- After the 18-hole competition is completed, turn your scorecard in at the scoreboard on the deck.
+After the 18-hole competition is completed, turn your scorecard in at the scoreboard in the clubhouse.
 Team scores for 6 randomly selected holes will be totaled as to over and under par and multiplied by 3.
 This becomes the Blind Bogey (BB) handicap.
 If your BB handicap is under par, your handicap will be added to your gross score to determine your Blind Bogey Net score.
 If your BB handicap is over par, your handicap will be subtracted from your score to determine your Blind Bogey Net score.

 Example 1: If a team has 3 birdies, 2 pars, and a bogey on the 6 holes chosen, they are a -2x3= -6 handicap.
 If their gross score is 68, their BB Net score will be 74.

 Example 2: If a team has 1 birdie, 2 pars, and 3 bogeys on the 6 holes chosen, they are a +2x3= +6 handicap.
 If their gross score is 72, their BB Net score will be 66.